Does the Small Claims Court Function Similar to What Is Seen On TV?

-A Helpful Guide to Understanding Why It Is Called the Small Claims Court Rather Than the Simple Cases Court Requires Appreciation of Legal Formality
+Understanding Why It Is the Small Claims Court Rather Than the Simple Cases Court Requires Appreciation of Legal Formality

-It is called the Small Claims Court instead of the Simple Claims Court because lawsuits for amounts under $35,000 may be just as complicated, and sometimes even more complicated, than a case in the higher court that handles matters above the $35,000 limit of Small Claims Court (the limit of $35,000 became effective January 1 2020).
+A case in the Small Claims Court may involve legal issues that are just as complicated, and sometimes even more complicated, than a case in the higher court that handles matters above the $35,000 limit applicable to Small Claims Court (the limit of $35,000 became effective January 1 2020).
 Do note that court costs and legal representative costs, are exclusive from the $35,000 limit.

 The Procedural Law